 In fact, this place is probably the best hostel for solo travellers in Portland.
-The staff are super friendly, facilities super clean (and good), and in a good area of town that’s easy to hit up with a few new mates from the hostel.
-Easy.
+The staff are super friendly, facilities super clean (and good), and in a good area of town.
+Stay here and it’ll be easy to find all sorts of things to do with a few new mates from the hostel.

 Best Budget Hotels in Portland